jvm3487/or1200-superscalar/README.md

 - Add carry, overflow, flag logic
 - Add 2nd write port on registers
 - Add 5th test register for or1200_monitor.v
+- Modified LSU to be able to handle a load/store that depends on the previous instruction